-- Some children need high quality, tailored support - Some may benefit from attending clubs they would not be able to access such as swimming lesson, football clubs and dance - Pupil premium children benefit from high-quality teaching and learning - · Pupil premium children benefit from forest school to build self-esteem and confidence - Adaptive teaching and learning opportunities - Help parents with wrap around care so that parents can work, breaking the cycle of disadvantage - Leaders identify training that will continue to provide the best opportunities for all pupils e.g. staff have received training around inclusive practice, challenging education and Early Help. - All teachers are aware of the pupil premium pupils in their class and plan accordingly with support and challenge so that they have the same opportunities as their peers. - The outcomes of the pupil premium students are discussed case by case at pupil premium meetings and parents evening - To maximise effectiveness, we will act early and adopt a whole school approach in which all staff take responsibility for disadvantage pupils' outcomes and raise expectations of what they can achieve.
+Some children need high quality, tailored support

+Some may benefit from attending clubs they would not be able to access such as swimming lesson, football clubs and dance

+Pupil premium children benefit from high-quality teaching and learning

+Pupil premium children benefit from forest school to build self-esteem and confidence

+Adaptive teaching and learning opportunities

+Help parents with wrap around care so that parents can work, breaking the cycle of disadvantage Leaders identify training that will continue to provide the best opportunities for all pupils e.g. staff continue to receive training around inclusive practice, challenging education and Early Help and how to communicate effectively with parents and families.

+All teachers are aware of the pupil premium pupils in their class and plan accordingly with support and challenge so that they have the same opportunities as their peers.

+The outcomes of the pupil premium students are discussed case by case at pupil progress meetings and parents evening

+To maximise effectiveness, we will act early and adopt a whole school approach in which all staff take responsibility for disadvantage pupils' outcomes and raise expectations of what they can achieve.